Sourcing chemical structures for in silico discovery

 In each case, getting the necessary structures from the catalogs is a two-step process:

 1. Retrieve structure images from the catalog: This is done by scraping the catalog for the internal IDs of chemical structures.
-Then, which takes a URL and returns a data frame of the structures in the catalog.
+These correspond to structure images in the catalog.
+Each image is then downloaded from the catalog and saved to a local directory.
+The implementation below takes a URL and returns a data frame of the structures in the catalog.

 CODE